Genetic history of Italy: Overview

-Historical populations of Italy
+Prehistoric and historical populations of Italy

 Modern humans appeared during the Upper Paleolithic.
 Specimens of Aurignacian age were discovered in the cave of Fumane and date back about 34,000 years.
 During the Magdalenian period, the first humans from the Pyrenees populated Sardinia.

 During the Neolithic period, farming was introduced by people from the east and the first villages were built.
 Weapons became more sophisticated and the first objects in clay were produced.
 In the late Neolithic era the use of copper spread, and villages were built over piles near lakes.
 In Sardinia, Sicily and a part of Mainland Italy the Beaker culture spread from Western and Central Europe.
+Sicily also suffered the influences of the Aegean in the Mycenaean period.

 During the Late Bronze Age the Urnfield Proto-Villanovan culture appeared in Central and Northern Italy.
 It is characterized by the rite of cremation of dead bodies, which originated from Central Europe.
 The use of iron began to spread.
 In Sardinia, the Nuragic civilization flourished.

 At the dawn of the Iron Age much of Italy was inhabited by Italic tribes such as the Latins, Sabines, Samnites, and Umbrians.
 The Northwest and Alpine territories were populated primarily by pre-Indo European speakers such as the Etruscans, Ligurians, Camunni and Raetians; while Iapygian tribes, possibly of Illyrian origin, populated Apulia.

 From the 8th century BC, Greek colonists settled on the southern Italian coast and founded cities, forming what would be later called Magna Graecia.
 Around the same time, Phoenician colonists settled on the western side of Sicily.
 During the same period the Etruscan civilization developed on the coast of Southern Tuscany and Northern Latium.
 In the 4th century BC, Gauls settled in Northern Italy and in parts of Central Italy.
 With the fall of the Western Roman Empire, different populations of Germanic origin invaded Italy, the most significant being the Lombards, followed five centuries later by the Normans in Sicily.